steveaq/steveaq.github.io/pages/about.md

 # About

-Welcome to Pitch IQ, a personal and insightful football analytics platform created by a passionate hobbyist football data scientist.
+Welcome to Pitch IQ, a personal football analytics blog and platform created by a hobbyist football data scientist.

 I have a deep love for football and a strong dedication to analyzing the game from a data-driven perspective.
 Pitch IQ is the culmination of my efforts to share unique insights and provide a fresh perspective on the world of football.

 On this platform, I combine my passion for the game with rigorous data analysis.
 My goal is to offer you in-depth insights that allow you to appreciate the nuances of football, both on and off the pitch.

-You will find longer, more academically-oriented posts on the Pitch IQ substack page.
-Additionally, I have created Cannon IQ, a dedicated substack/medium blog focusing exclusively on  Arsenal.
-As a die-hard Gunner, I delve into the tactics, player analysis, and financial dynamics specific to Arsenal.
+You will find longer, more academically-oriented posts on the Pitch IQ medium page.
+Additionally, I have created Cannon IQ, a dedicated medium mini-blog focusing exclusively on  Arsenal.
+As a die-hard Gunner, I explore the tactics, player analysis, and financial dynamics specific to Arsenal.
 Cannon IQ is my way of connecting with other Arsenal fans and providing my perspective on my club.

 <style>
   .container {